dsanson/dsanson.github.com/863s2012/syllabus.markdown

 According to counterpart theory, to say that Humphrey could have won the election is to say that someone similar to Humphrey in some similar election in some possible world.
-In famous footnote in *Naming and Necessity*, Kripke objects:
+In a famous footnote in *Naming and Necessity*, Kripke objects:

 > Probably, however, Humphrey could not care less whether someone
 > *else*, no matter how much resembling him, would have been victorious